-Additionally, we may also collect certain others types of information that, along with Identity Data, Contact Data, and Financial Data, may be considered and specifically named “personal data” in certain jurisdictions, including the European Union (“EU”), such as:
+Additionally, we may also collect certain others types of information that, along with Identity Data, Contact Data, and Financial Data, may be considered and specifically named “personal data” in certain jurisdictions, including the European Union (“EU”) and the United Kingdom (“UK”), such as:

 - Transaction Data, which includes details about payments to and from you.

 - Technical Data, which includes internet protocol (IP) address, location data, your login data, and device and browser information.

 - Profile Data, which includes your username and password, your prior purchases.

 - Usage Data, which includes information about how you use our website.

 - Marketing and Communications Data, which includes your preferences in receiving marketing from us

 IF YOU ARE SITUATED IN THE EU OR THE UK, PLEASE SEE THE SECTION “ADDITIONAL EU AND UK DISCLOSURES” THAT PERTAIN TO OUR COLLECTION, USE AND DISCLOSURE OF YOUR PERSONAL DATA AND ADDITIONAL RIGHTS YOU HAVE UNDER APPLICABLE LAW.

 We use different methods to collect data from and about you including through:

 Direct interactions: You may give us your information by registering or contacting us.
 This includes information you provide when you: